 Whenever the cut-on frequency is non-zero, the phase values displayed here and saved in the defocus file will be the phase at one particular frequency, 0.3/nm, rather than the phase actually used in the CTF equation, the phase value at infinite frequency.
 This convention was introduced in order to prevent the phase values from varying widely from view to view, which they will otherwise do because the cut-on frequency is not found very accurately and the phase at infinity would covary with it.

 The range of the display in Y is dominated by the power at low frequencies, so it is necessary to zoom the display.
-This graph was zoomed by pressing the left mouse button with the cursor under the hump in the magenta curve (at ~0.12 in X, and ~0.4 in Y, midway between the grid lines at 0.2 and 0.6), then dragging the mouse to just below the curves and out to near the right edge to set the lower right corner of the rubber band.
+This graph was zoomed by pressing the left mouse button with the cursor under the hump in the magenta curve (at ~0.12 in X, and ~0.35 in Y, two thirds of the way between the grid lines at 0.12 and 0.44), then dragging the mouse to just below the curves and out to near the right edge to set the lower right corner of the rubber band.
 Then the window looks like this:

 The top line shows that the fitted defocus is fairly far from the expected value of 6.0.
 As a result, the start of the fitting range, initially set to 0.14, is at a lower frequency than appropriate.
 Also, the third zero is fairly well defined in this plot, so the end of the fitting range, initially 0.275, is much too low.
-After changing to Current defocus estimate and setting the fitting range to 0.175 to 0.40, the graph looks like this:
+After changing to Current defocus estimate in the Angle Range dialog, setting the end of the range to 0.4 in the Fitting Parameters dialog, and pressing the Start button, which changes the start to 0.17, the graph looks like this:

 The next step is to see how many views need to be fit at once.
 This is done by clicking the Number of views to fit spinner repeatedly.
 When it gets to 1, the spectrum is still fairly clear and fits well: